 About Avery Amereau

-Recent highlights include Olga in Eugene Onegin, Mme. de la Haltière in Cendrillon, and the Third Lady in Die Zauberflöte at The Juilliard School, where she was also seen as the title in The Rape of Lucretia, a role that she covered at the Glyndebourne Festival Opera in Fiona Shaw’s acclaimed production.
-She also enjoyed a successful role debut as Carmen with the New York Opera Exchange.
-Recent concert engagements include the Beethoven’s Choral Fantasie with the Spoleto Festival, Beethoven’s Ninth Symphony with the Santa Cruz Symphony, the Duruflé Requiem with Voices of Ascension, an evening of Bach Cantatas with the Toledo Symphony, and Martin’s Golgotha with the New Amsterdam Singers.
+Other recent highlights include the title role in Britten’s The Rape of Lucretia, Olga in Eugene Onegin, the Third Lady in Die Zauberflöte, and Narciso in Handel’s Agrippina at The Juilliard School, and concert engagements include the Beethoven’s Choral Fantasy with the Spoleto Festival, Beethoven’s Ninth Symphony with the Santa Cruz Symphony, the Duruflé Requiem with Voices of Ascension, an evening of Bach Cantatas with the Toledo Symphony, and Martin’s Golgotha with the New Amsterdam Singers.

 Ms. Amereau fosters a love for historical performance, having performed under the batons of renowned early music conductors Helmut Rilling, William Christie, and Maasaki Suzuki.
 She debuted at the Bachfest Leipzig and the Boston Early Music Festival in an all-Bach tour with Juilliard and the Royal Academy of Music under Maestro Suzuki, of which The Boston Musical Intelligencer wrote, “mezzo-soprano Avery Amereau drew the drama from someplace deep within herself, the lowest notes a rich, enveloping curtain of clarity and undulating vibrato.
 Her sotto voce da capo was a moment of easy musical magic.”
-An avid recitalist, Ms. Amereau has performed recitals in New York, Florida, and Germany, which were broadcast on Bavarian Radio.
+An avid recitalist, Ms. Amereau has performed recitals in New York, Florida, and Germany.
+The latter was broadcast on Bavarian Radio.

-A native of Jupiter, Florida, Ms. Amereau received her Bachelor of Music degree at Mannes College, and her Master of Music degree at The Juilliard School studying under Edith Wiens.
-During the summers of 2011-2014, she studied at the Internationale Meistersinger Akademie, under the tutelage of Malcolm Martineau, Ann Murray, and John Fisher, among others.
-She is currently pursuing an Artist Diploma in Opera Studies at Juilliard, where she is a proud recipient of a Kovner Fellowship.
+A native of Jupiter, Florida, Ms. Amereau received her Bachelor of Music degree at Mannes College, and her Master of Music and Artist Diploma at The Juilliard School studying under Edith Wiens, where she was a proud recipient of a Kovner Fellowship.
+She has studied at the Internationale Meistersinger Akademie in Bavaria, Germany, and was chosen by the Shoshana Foundation as a 2017 Richard.
+F. Gold Career Grant recipient.

 About Chantal Santon-Jeffery